mingmllu/tf-sandbox/README.md

 Try out and test TensorFlow programs

-## install CUDA, CuDNN and TensorFlow-GPU on Ubuntu 16.04
+## Install CUDA, CuDNN and TensorFlow-GPU on Ubuntu 16.04

 Follow the [steps](http://blog.aicry.com/how-to-install-cuda-and-tensorflow-on-ubuntu-16-04/) and do not skip any of them.